FTC probes Facebook's acquisition practices - WSJ

 The Federal Trade Commission is probing Facebook Inc to check if the social media company's acquisitions were aimed at snapping up potential rivals before they could become a threat, reported the Wall Street Journal, citing people familiar with the matter.

-REUTERS: The Federal Trade Commission is probing Facebook Inc to check if the social media company's acquisitions were aimed at snapping up potential rivals before they could become a threat, reported the Wall Street Journal, citing people familiar with the matter.
+REUTERS: The Federal Trade Commission is probing Facebook Inc to check if the social media company's acquisitions were aimed at snapping up potential rivals before they could become a threat, according to the Wall Street Journal, citing people familiar with the matter.

-The company's acquisition practices are the main focus of the FTC probe, the report on Thursday said.
+The company's acquisition practices are the main focus of the probe, as FTC is looking into Facebook buying technology-based startup's to keep them from challenging it, the report https://www.wsj.com/articles/ftc-antitrust-probe-of-facebook-scrutinizes-its-acquisitions-11564683965?mod=searchresults&page=1&pos=1 on Thursday said.

+Facebook has been in the cross hairs of FTC for sometime now.

+Last month, the company settled an FTC probe into allegations of inappropriately sharing data of 87 million users with the now-defunct British political consulting firm Cambridge Analytica and will pay a record-breaking US$5 billion in fine.

 (Reporting by Sayanti Chakraborty in Bengaluru; Editing by Shinjini Ganguli)